arthurhjorth/AarhusComplexityMassive/README.md

 The agenda for the first meeting is relatively open: We wil do introductions, discuss hopes and plans for the group, and set up presentations etc. for the next few meetings.

-Due to Corona, we are limited to 10 people in person.
-This may turn out to be plenty.
-But to avoid problems, if you are planning on coming, please email [Iza](iromanowska@aias.au.dk) or [Arthur](arthur@mgmt.au.dk).
+Due to Corona, we will meet online for the first meeting, until AIAS allows us back.
+Our hope is to be able to meet in person as soon as we can.
+Until then, please use this Zoom-link: https://aarhusuniversity.zoom.us/j/4024649019

 Cheers,
 [Iza](https://aias.au.dk/aias-fellows/iza-romanowska/) & [Arthur](https://pure.au.dk/portal/da/persons/hermes-arthur-hjorth(b6da5c3f-dc2f-4376-a964-cec167d512e6).html)